EthanCoderPenguin2012/minimal-weather/README.md

 # Minimal Weather

-> [!NOTE]
-> Hey!
-We are currently transitioning from **OpenWeatherMap** to **Ambee** for our weather data API.
-This change will enhance the accuracy and reliability of our weather information.
-Please be patient as we update the codebase to reflect this new integration.
-Services may be limited during this transition period.

 A beautiful, modern weather application built with React featuring liquid glass design, animated weather effects, and comprehensive weather data visualization.